Marriage and Family Therapist Resume Examples

 - Chronological Order: List your experiences starting from the most recent.
 It helps employers see your career progression clearly.

-- Include Key Details: Mention job title, employer's name, location, and dates of employment.
+- Include Key Details: Mention job title, employer's name plus location (and dates of employment).

 - Use Bullet Points: Facilitate easy reading by breaking down responsibilities and achievements into bullet points.